VORANIGO is taken orally at the same time each day with or without food at home, at work, or wherever is best for your patients1

 Grade 4 | Permanently discontinue VORANIGO |

-aAdverse reactions graded by the National Cancer Institute Common Terminology Criteria for Adverse Events (NCI-CTCAE) version 5.0.
+aAdverse reactions graded by the National Cancer Institute Common Terminology Criteria for Adverse Events (NCI CTCAE) version 5.0.

-Dosage interruptions1:
+Dosage interruptions:

 - Dosage interruptions of VORANIGO due to an AR occurred in 30% of patients